alexjust-data/Agentic_AI_Engineering/notebooks/week3_crew/engineering_team/README.md

 output_file: output/{module_name}_design.md
 ```

-The **engineering lead** uses this task to produce a Markdown blueprint of the module structure, classes, and methods.

 **`code_task`**

+The **backend engineer** receives both the high-level requirements and the design output, then implements it as a valid Python file.
+The task **explicitly warns** against markdown formatting to avoid corrupting the Python output.

 ```yaml
 description: >